 Before you move into an apartment, make sure to inspect the apartment thoroughly in the presence of your landlord or property manager.

-After inspecting the apartment, make a list of any damage or problems you found.
+After inspecting the apartment, make a list of any damage or problems you have found.
 If possible, it may be a good idea to take photographs of damaged items/areas.
 You should sign and date this list and ask the property manager to do the same.
 Both of you should keep one copy.
 If the property manager promises to get some things on the list repaired before you move in, get that in writing, including the expected repair date.
 Without this signed inspection list, you may be required to pay for damages that you did not do when you move out.
 However, if you have been living in the apartment for one year or more, normal wear and tear is expected (such as a worn carpet), and you will not be expected to pay for all repairs.
 Below is a checklist to help you in creating a list of items before moving in.

 - Is the shower in working condition?
 Also, if you are not sure, ask the property manager how the cold/hot water combination works and how to turn the shower on vs. the bath.
 (You will need to purchase your own shower curtain.)